survivejs/react-book/manuscript/00_introduction.md

 ## Who Is This Book For?

 I expect that you have a basic knowledge of JavaScript and Node.js.
 You should be able to use npm.
-If you know something about webpack or React, that's great.
+If you know something about Webpack or React, that's great.
 That said, you should be able to deepen your understanding of these tools by reading this book and going through the project.

 ## Additional Material